xapian/xapian-docsprint/advanced/admin_notes.rst

 them:

  - The `docdata` table holds the document data associated with each document in the database.
-If you never set any term positions, this table won't exist.
- - The `position` table holds a list of all the word positions in each document which each term occurs at.
-If you never set positional data, this table won't exist.
+ - The `position` table stores all the word positions in each document which each term occurs at.
  - The `spelling` table holds data for suggesting spelling corrections.
  - The `synonym` table holds a synonym dictionary.